Seanico25/road_requests_exercise/ToniVD.md

 ## Normal Webpage View

-* There's options to filter the type of collection items seen and how these items are displayed (i.e. in a list or gallery etc.)
+* There are options to filter the type of collection items seen and how these items are displayed (i.e. in a list or gallery etc.)

 * Each collection item displayed has a brief description and title which makes it easy for the web user to identify a specific item.